-About South Island
+About the South Island

 New Zealand’s rugged South Island is home to spectacular scenery, mesmerising southern stars and endless intrepid adventures.